Presented October 31, 2018

 So, they really are about the same topic, but Paragraph A is likely a little more convincing to the wider majority of people because it's more neutral, it has facts and statistics, you know, from all over really because it's from the Substance Abuse and Mental Health Services Organization and so it's a big study by an established organization.
 And in Paragraph B while these personal experiences are great and they definitely do speak to an issue at this person's school, so if that was the assignment, then this would probably be appropriate, but if we're talking about this as a whole issue for the country or like a larger health issue, then talking about it more globally with more global statistics is going to be effective there and a little bit more convincing for an outside reader who isn't a member of this Paragraph B person's school.

 Visual: Slide changes to the following: Academic Writing

-Visual: Slide changes to the following: When Is It Okay?
+Visual: Slide changes to the following: When is personal experience okay?

-Visual: Slide changes to the following: When Is It Okay?
-Types of Assignments
+Visual: Slide changes to the following: Type of Assignments

-Visual: Slide changes to the following: When Is It Okay?
-To Illustrate a Theory
+Visual: Slide changes to the following: To Illustrate a Theory

 According to the theory of caring, nurses should be sensitive facilitators of a healing environment (Watson, 1979).
 I demonstrate this when I talk to patients in a calm voice, listen attentively to their needs, and limit the amount of visitors and noise.